GYG-be/gyg-be.github.io/Ventures.md

 ---

 ***Venturing*** is our process of ACTIVE LEARNING about endeavors that advance human productivity.

+We can and do look at better intelligence gathering systems so we can better [study the common factors driving the 1200 or so billion-dollar startup unicorns that have come into existence in the last ten to twenty years](https://g.co/gemini/share/44bceab7d627) ... but MOSTLY we are interested in the kinds of ventures that can grow into being million-dollar startups that will grow into ten-million and hundred-million dollar startups on their way to being unicorns.

-Active learning means getting our hands dirty and finding the areas of frustration and pain ... by actually DOING THINGS and BUILDING THINGS [at zero or very low cost] ... with the ***ultimate intention of making serious investments in things that actually make human beings better off. ***
+Active intelligence gathering and learning means getting our hands dirty and finding the areas of frustration and pain ... by actually DOING THINGS and BUILDING THINGS [at zero or very low cost] ... with the ***ultimate intention of making serious investments in things that actually make human beings better off. ***

 ## We do ventures in order PRIMARILY to research investment themes